 Donate a Portion of your Amazon Purchase

-Remember, always start at smile.amazon.com, search for Museum Center at 5ive Points, and Amazon will donate 0.5% of the price of your eligible AmazonSmile purchases.
+Remember, always start at smile.amazon.com, search for Museum & Cultural Center at 5ive Points, and Amazon will donate 0.5% of the price of your eligible AmazonSmile purchases.

 Each year, patrons of MC5P remember us in their estate plans.
 Bequests come in all sizes and in many forms; MC5P is deeply grateful for each and every one.
 Your bequest expresses your lasting commitment to the Museum and contributes to the growth and ongoing success of the